hettoo/wsw-race/README.md

 * Fixed displaying of the top scores in the hud.
 They are now loaded when you connect.
 * Print finish and sector times to the console so they can be looked at later.
+* Assign saved top times to their owners.

 ## Todo